jj5/kickass-crypto/README.md

 authentication tag, the 12 byte initialization vector, and the ciphertext.
 After decrypting the ciphertext the library expects to find the size of the JSON data as an ASCII string representing a decimal value, followed by a single pipe character, followed by the JSON, and then the padding.
-The library can then remove the JSON from its padding and take care of the decoding.
+The library can then remove the JSON from its padding and take care of the rest of the decoding.

 ## Chunk size